-However, if your toddler or preschooler starts to imitate their playmate’s misbehavior, it is perfectly acceptable for you to calmly and firmly remind your child (within earshot of the other child’s mother) that his or her behavior is inappropriate and not allowed.
+However, if your toddler or preschooler starts to imitate their playmate’s misbehaviour, it is perfectly acceptable for you to calmly and firmly remind your child (within earshot of the other child’s mother) that his or her behaviour is inappropriate and not allowed.

 Hopefully, the misbehaving child and his mother will take the hint!

 Image source: iStock

 To deal with your friend’s misbehaving child in your home — say, during a playdate, for example — there are a number of things that you can do, especially if you want to avoid any trouble:

 - Put any special toys, collectables or other similar items up out of reach and out of sight.